Meow-nah-ngo/Meow-nah-ngo/README.md

 ## About Me

-I'm an Computer Science student passionate about building software that creates real impact.
+I'm Thea an Computer Science student passionate about building software that creates real impact.

 I enjoy combining **Software Engineering**, **Artificial Intelligence**, **UX/UI Design**, and **Data Analytics** to transform ideas into products people genuinely love using.